Lea-Francis: Lea-Francis Owners' Club

-The Lea-Francis Owners' Club has an ever-growing membership of around 340 members who own around 420 vehicles.
+The Lea-Francis Owners' Club has a growing membership of approximately 340 members who own around 420 vehicles.

 Revival

 In 1998 it was believed that the Lea-Francis name might yet be seen again on the road when a new Lea-Francis sports car by the name of the 30/230, designed by James Randle, was shown at the Motor Show.
 Only a prototype was built before the project had to be abandoned.